w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities perceive different web page regions and contents through text and visual landmarks and cues.
+Explain how people with disabilities perceive different web page regions and content through text and visual landmarks and cues.
 Present different strategies to include such cues early in the design phase.

 #### Learning Outcomes for Topic